Cooking Gorgeous

 Simple Syrup

-• Sugar - Both caster sugar and granulated sugar work perfectly for the syrup.
+• Sugar - Both caster sugar and granulated sugar work for the syrup.
+Stick to white sugar, as brown sugar would change the color and flavor of the syrup.

-• Orange juice - I squeezed the juice from the two large oranges that I zested.
+• Orange juice - Freshly squeezed only.
+I use the juice of the two oranges I zested, and it goes into both the syrup and the batter.

 Revani Cake

-• Semolina - I use medium ground semolina for this recipe to get the right texture and consistency for the cake.
-You can find semolina in Turkish or Middle Eastern shops.
-You can also buy it online from Amazon.
+• Semolina - I use medium ground semolina for the right texture.
+You can find it in Turkish or Middle Eastern shops, sometimes labeled as irmik.

 Prepare the Simple Syrup

-sugar and water is placed in a pan
+Sugar and water are placed in a pan.

 Add the orange juice and zest, give it a good stir, and let it cool down while making the semolina cake.